of1201/roboadvisor/README.md

 - AWGP_RoboAdvisor.xlsx: user interface.
 It has a short description of our robo advisor and users can input their information that helps construct their customized portfolio.

 - Report.xlsx: It is the Excel template that we use to let our system automatically export the client report into.
 The cell and page format is preset.
+  * Every time you run our program "risk lab.ipynb", it write the output to "Report.xlsx".
+So before you run the program again, you should first prepare the empty "Report.xlsx" again so the program outputs the results to it smoothly.

 - Benchmark.xlsx: Contains the historical price (2007-01-01 to 2021-05-31) of 4 benchmarks that represent 4 asset classes - equity, fixed income, real estate and commodity - respectively.